Applications and Information

 The license application packet lists all forms necessary to apply for liquor licenses in Baltimore City.
 These forms are also required for transfer, amendment and expansions.
-All documents are included in Word and PDF format and will open in a new window.
+All documents are included in PDF format and will open in a new window.
 The application packet is also available at the Liquor Board office.

 * The application fee is $600.00, which includes the hearing fee.

 * Hardship requests and requests to re-open require a $100.00 hearing fee with your request in order to be processed.

 - Criminal Background [PDF]

 Other License Forms and Information

 Below is information for other activities of the Liquor Board including Pub Tour Promoter Permits, Growlers, Wine Corkage, One Day Licenses, Substitutes, and Delivery form and application.